MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 Describes an attribute that reports the type of object that the function returns.

 ### [about_Group_Policy_Settings](about_Group_Policy_Settings.md)
-Describes the Group Policy settings for Windows PowerShell
+Describes the Group Policy settings for PowerShell

 ### [about_Hash_Tables](about_Hash_Tables.md)
 Describes how to create, use, and sort hash tables in PowerShell.